CodeandCoffeeCommunity/speaking/.github/ISSUE_TEMPLATE/talk.md

 Self-taught software engineer with 7 years of experience.
 For the last two years I have worked as an instructor teaching at Pursuit.org.
 Prior to that I worked at B&H Photo as a Front End Engineer.

-In my free time, I've developed (CodeTrack)[https://www.codetrack.dev/], a free platform for guiding and tracking developers to career success.
+In my free time, I've developed [CodeTrack](https://www.codetrack.dev/), a free platform for guiding and tracking developers to career success.

 ## Your Talk

 **Title:**
-Here are some options:
+Options:
-1.)
-Leading With Your Work: How to get Interviews with no Resume 2.)
-CodeTrack: How I Built This
+1. Leading With Your Work: How to get Interviews with No Resume
+2. CodeTrack: How I Built This

 **What your talk is about:**